top of page

 • Do not assume the registration can be changed or corrected later.

-• A marriage certificate cannot be issued until the registration is complete, resulting in delays and
+• A marriage certificate cannot be issued until the registration is complete, resulting in delays and inconvenience to newlyweds.

 STEP 2: Meet with your officiant